OtakuSquirrel/HMLink/README.md

 ## Maya Setup

-Drag and drop the hml.mel into Maya viewport.
+Drag and drop the Maya/hml.mel into Maya viewport.